YuAo/MetalLibraryArchive/README.md

 ## 👾 The Story

-This project would not have started without [zhuowei's research](https://worthdoingbadly.com/metalbitcode/) that revealed the basic binary layout of a `metallib` file, the function list as well as the bitcode section.
+This project would not have started without [zhuowei's research](https://worthdoingbadly.com/metalbitcode/) which revealed the basic binary layout of a `metallib` file, the function list as well as the bitcode section.
 Thanks, [@zhuowei](https://github.com/zhuowei)!

 ### What the assembly can tell